abhilashkkale/Angular2-app/README.md

 # Angular2-app
 This is a basic Angular-2 app with stable CLI version.
 Angular-CLI command now creates new project with only Angular version-4.
-This project serves purpose for starting a new Angular project from scratch with Angular version-2 with stable CLI upgrade changes [Angular-CLI version 1.1.2].
+This project serves purpose for starting a new Angular project from scratch with Angular version-2 coupled with stable CLI upgrade changes [Angular-CLI version 1.1.2].

 #PreRequisites: Angular 2 installation steps :
+NOTE : Linux users need to use sudo before any installation commands mentioned below

 1. Install node.js version v6.9+ download it from here https://nodejs.org/en/download/
-   For Ubuntu use following :
+   For Ubuntu use following commands :
-   curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
+   a) curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
-   sudo apt-get install -y nodejs
+   b) sudo apt-get install -y nodejs

 2. To check installed node version --> node -v